neptune-ai/scale-examples/utils/migration_tools/from_wandb/README.md

 1. Enter the number of workers to use to copy the metadata.
 Leave blank to select the   number of workers automatically.
 1. Enter the W&B projects you want to export as comma-separated values.
 Leave blank to export all projects.
 1. The script will generate run logs in the working directory.
 You can change the directory with `logging.basicConfig()`.
 Live progress bars will also be rendered in the console.
-1. Neptune Scale projects corresponding to the W&B projects will be created with [*private*][docs-project-access] visibility if they don't exist.
+1. Neptune projects corresponding to the W&B projects will be created with [*private*][docs-project-access] visibility if they don't exist.
 You can change the visibility later from the WebApp once the project has been created, or by updating the `create_project()` function in `copy_project()`.
 1. The project description will be set as *Exported from <W&B project URL>*.
 You can change the description later from the WebApp once the project has been created, or by updating the `create_project()` function in `copy_project()`.

 ## Metadata mapping from W&B to Neptune